What are the requirements to become a RE100 member?

 C. Market boundary criteria, defining what can be considered as a single electricity market; to comply with RE100, the electricity consumed by the members must be produced within the same market boundary as it is consumed.
 So far, the market boundaries are country boundaries, except for the European and the North American markets.

-Company progress towards 100% renewable electricity must be reported annually via the RE100 Reporting Spreadsheet or CDP’s Climate Change questionnaire.
+Company progress towards 100% renewable electricity must be reported annually via CDP’s Climate Change questionnaire.
 Consumption and production of renewable electricity need to meet credibility and transparency requirements.

 The data collected is published in the RE100 annual reports and provides the insights on corporate renewable electricity sourcing and aggregated demand, that drive and direct our policy work globally.